With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreNorthwestern Community Services is a mental health treatment center in Winchester, Virginia, located at 158 Front Royal Pike, Suite 200, part of the 22602 zip code.
-Northwestern Community Services provides outpatient treatment and telemedicine/telehealth.
-Northwestern Community Services also offers activity therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, seniors 65 or older and young adults.
-Northwestern Community Services supports people requiring dual diagnosis treatment.
-Northwestern Community Services also provides diet and exercise counseling, case management and family psychoeducation.
+Learn MoreNorthwestern Community Services is a mental health clinic in Winchester, VA, located at 158 Front Royal Pike, Suite 200, in the 22602 zip code.
+Northwestern Community Services provides telemedicine/telehealth and outpatient treatment.
+Northwestern Community Services offers activity therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Northwestern Community Services also supports people requiring dual diagnosis treatment.
+More services at Northwestern Community Services include housing services, family psychoeducation and supported housing.

 Learn MoreBurlington United Methodist Family Services/collins Clinical Building is a mental health facility in Burlington, WV, located at 120 Hope Lane, in the 26710 zip code.
 Burlington United Methodist Family Services/collins Clinical Building provides residential treatment.
-Burlington United Methodist Family Services/collins Clinical Building provides behavior modification, psychotropic medication and couples/family therapy to children / adolescents.
+Burlington United Methodist Family Services/collins Clinical Building provides dialectical behavior therapy, group therapy and activity therapy to children / adolescents.
 Burlington United Methodist Family Services/collins Clinical Building also supports children/adolescents with serious emotional disturbance.
-Some other services available at Burlington United Methodist Family Services/collins Clinical Building include case management, vocational rehabilitation services and psychosocial rehabilitation services.
+Some other services available at Burlington United Methodist Family Services/collins Clinical Building include education services, vocational rehabilitation services and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.